Support Us

 Sustainable Economies Legal Fellows begin the program as a cohort, either in April or September of each year.

 After two years, Fellows “graduate” to Senior Fellow.
-Senior Fellows are expected to pay it forward by taking an active role in the program, such as through mentoring New Fellows and/or presenting Continuing Legal Education materials, webinars and/or workshops.
+Senior Fellows are expected to pay it forward by taking an active role in the program, such as through mentoring New Fellows and/or presenting Continuing Legal Education materials, webinars and/or workshops or leading discussion topics.

 Senior Fellows may remain in the program for as long as their law practice, legal organization, or project continues to align with the program goals.